zgh551/tvm_example/example_02/README.md

 ```
 The `data` folder contain some test data.
 The `aarch64_run.tar.gz` and `opencl_run.tar.gz` file can copy to the target device to running.
 In the PC host, you can enter into `x86_64` folder to run `./mnist_test`.

->> note: make sure the configure of python environment which contain tvm and AI fronted frame is ok.
+> Note: make sure the configure of python environment which contain tvm and AI fronted frame is ok.

 ## 2. Device Run